 - Behavioral health technician

 Earning a certificate in behavioral health could also lead to work as a social and human service assistant.
-These professionals earned a median annual wage of $30,830 as of 2015, the U.S. Bureau of Labor Statistics (BLS) reported.
-The BLS also notes that employment opportunities for social and human service assistants were expected to grow 11% between 2014 and 2024.
+These professionals earned a median annual wage of $33,750 as of May 2018, the U.S. Bureau of Labor Statistics (BLS) reported.
+The BLS also notes that employment opportunities for social and human service assistants are expected to grow 13% between 2018 and 2028.

 Behavioral health professionals who are interested in the counseling field are typically required to gain licensure from the state before they can practice in the field.
 Requirements vary from state to state, but most require some amount of graduate coursework.
 Some states have their own certification organizations for the field of behavioral health, such as the Alaska Commission for Behavioral Health Certification or the Arizona Department of Health Services' Mental and Behavioral Health Licensing Office.